nasqueron/operations/KNOWN_ISSUES.md

 **Workaround**

-On FreeBSD, we currently install phpcs manually, and skip PEAR.
+On FreeBSD, we currently install composer and phpcs manually.
+We also skip PEAR.

+That forces to track explicitly Composer versions for hashes in roles/shellserver/userland-software/base.sls file.

 ### pefs-kmod and FreeBSD 11